Dual Diagnosis Treatment Middletown, CT

 Services provided:

-• Co-occurring addiction and mental health treatment, transitional-age young adults and adult women
+• Co-occurring addiction and mental health treatment, teen rehab and transitional-age young adults

 Community Mental Health Affiliates Adult Behavioral Health Clinic - 10.1 miles from Middletown, CT

-Community Mental Health Affiliates Adult Behavioral Health Clinic is a dual diagnosis treatment center in New Britain, CT that provides treatment for drug or alcohol use and mental health disorders that include bipolar disorder as well as bulimia.
+Community Mental Health Affiliates Adult Behavioral Health Clinic is a dual-diagnosis treatment center in New Britain, CT that offers treatment services for substance use and mental health disorders that include personality disorders as well as schizophrenia.

 Address: 5 Hart Street, New Britain, CT 06052 in Hartford County